 1. Public Investment Fund – Newcastle ($589 billion)

-Saudi Arabia’s Public Investment Fund (PIF), under the direction of Crown Prince Mohammed bin Salman, made headlines when it acquired Newcastle United in October 2021.
-With an estimated fortune of nearly $600 billion, PIF not only owns the Premier League team but also holds four clubs in the Saudi Pro League, including Al Nassr, Al Hilal, Al Ittihad and Al Ahli.
-These moves mark a major breakthrough in Saudi Arabia’s investment strategy in international sports and football.
+Saudi Arabia’s Public Investment Fund (PIF), under the direction of Crown Prince Mohammed bin Salman, garnered global attention when it acquired Newcastle United in October 2021.
+With an estimated fortune of nearly $600 billion, PIF owns not only the Premier League team but also four clubs in the Saudi Pro League, including Al Nassr, Al Hilal, Al Ittihad, and Al Ahli.
+These moves mark a significant shift in Saudi Arabia’s investment strategy in global sports, particularly football.

-Since the PIF takeover, Newcastle United has undergone a dramatic transformation, transforming from a team that was always worried about the risk of relegation to an ambitious team with great potential in European tournaments.
-Spending heavily to strengthen the squad and improve the quality of the squad has helped the team significantly improve its performance.
-This case is a clear demonstration that in the modern football world, sometimes money can really bring success and happiness to a club.
+Since the PIF takeover, Newcastle United has undergone a dramatic transformation, changing from a team constantly battling relegation to an ambitious club with great potential in European tournaments.
+Heavy investment in strengthening the squad has significantly improved the team's performance.
+Newcastle United's transformation is a clear example that in modern football, money can sometimes be the key to a club's success and prosperity.

 2. Sheikh Mansour – Man City ($30.1 billion)

-Sheikh Mansour, the owner of Manchester City, although not at the top of the list of the richest football club owners in the world, is still a symbol of great power.
-With an estimated fortune of up to $30.1 billion, Mansour has not only invested in Man City but also expanded his influence through clubs owned by City Football Group, including New York City FC and Melbourne City.
-This move represents a long-term strategy to increase his influence in the global sports field.
+Sheikh Mansour, the owner of Manchester City, although not the world's richest football club owner, remains a symbol of immense power.
+With an estimated fortune of $30.1 billion, Mansour has not only invested in Manchester City but also expanded his influence through clubs owned by City Football Group, including New York City FC and Melbourne City.
+This move represents a long-term strategy to expand his influence in the global sports industry.

-Under the leadership of Sheikh Mansour, Manchester City has not only become the strongest team in England but also affirmed its solid position in Europe.
-The 2022-23 season is the clearest proof of Man City's outstanding success, when they won a historic treble, including the Premier League, FA Cup and UEFA Champions League.
-This achievement marks an important turning point in the team's journey to conquer major titles under the talented direction of Mansour.
+Under the leadership of Sheikh Mansour, Manchester City has not only become the strongest team in England but also solidified its position in Europe.
+The 2022-23 season was the clearest proof of Man City's outstanding success, as they won a historic treble, including the Premier League, FA Cup, and UEFA Champions League.
+This achievement marked an important turning point in the team's quest for major titles under the talented direction of Mansour.

 3. Sir Jim Ratcliffe - MU ($27 billion)

-As CEO of INEOS, Sir Jim Ratcliffe officially joined Manchester United in 2024, becoming a minority shareholder of the club.
-With an outstanding career in industry and sports, Ratcliffe is expected to bring a new breeze to the "Red Devils", especially when the team is facing a difficult period in terms of performance and stability.
-His appearance at Old Trafford is expected to mark an important turning point in restructuring and developing the team in a new direction, with long-term management and investment strategies.
+As CEO of INEOS, Sir Jim Ratcliffe became part of Manchester United in 2024, becoming a minority shareholder of the club.
+With an outstanding career in industry and sports, Ratcliffe is expected to bring a fresh perspective to the "Red Devils," especially as the team faces a difficult period in terms of performance and stability.
+His arrival at Old Trafford is expected to mark an important turning point in restructuring and guiding the team toward a new direction, with long-term management and investment strategies.

-However, restoring Manchester United's strength is not something that can be done overnight.
-It is a complex task, requiring a comprehensive strategy, from improving the squad, rebuilding morale and promoting sustainable development activities.
-Sir Jim Ratcliffe will certainly need more time to prove his vision and help the team return to its former glory.
-Patience and determination in his next steps will be key factors in deciding his future at Manchester United.
+However, reviving Manchester United is not something that can be done overnight.
+It is a complex task, requiring a comprehensive strategy, from improving the squad to rebuilding morale and promoting sustainable development activities.
+Sir Jim Ratcliffe will certainly need more time to demonstrate his vision and help the team return to its former glory.
+Patience and determination in his next steps will be key factors in determining his future at Manchester United.

 4. David Tepper – Charlotte FC ($18 billion)